sebagabs/java-game-box-pacman/README.md

 # Java Game Box: Pacman
 **Worked from March 2020 to April 2020**

-Second project for the CIIC 4010: Advanced Programming class (object oriented programming in Java).
+Second project for the CIIC 4010: Advanced Programming course (object oriented programming in Java).

 The objective of this project was to develop Java Game Box: Pacman a simplified version of the game of the century Pacman.
 This project was worked in teams of two students.
 The project helped develop technical skills such as: